neuropsychology/Courses/Statistics/R/English/Introduction.md

 a logical variable indicating whether to treat the two variances as being equal.
 If TRUE then the pooled variance is used to estimate the variance otherwise the Welch (or Satterthwaite) approximation to the degrees of freedom is used.
 ```

 It corresponds to the `var.equal` argument.
 In the Usage section, it is indicated that the default value for this argument is `FALSE`.
 We can change it with the following:

 ```R
 t.test(df$Negative_Affect ~ df$Sex, var.equal=TRUE)
 ```
-The output shows that the level of Negative Affect is significantly greater in Women than in Men.
+Due to the large sample, the result did not differ that much.
+The output shows that the level of negative affect is still significantly higher in women than in men.

 in R, all functions have arguments.
 You can get display the documentation by typing `?yourfunction()` to have more info about what are the defaults and what can be changed.